MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 **Sharing**

 Try sharing OneDrive files.
-Confirm that the people picker shows you all your SharePoint online users regardless of their geo-location.
+Confirm that the people picker shows you all your SharePoint online users regardless of their geo location.